EXPERT ARMADILLO REMOVAL

 As they are carriers of the mycobacterium leprae bacteria known to cause leprosy, when they are on the defense and attack using their claw, the bacteria can be transmitted to both humans and pets, resulting in the disease leprosy.

 And with leprosy comes debilitating side effects.
 The disease typically starts with lesions and discolored patches on the skin.
 As the illness progresses, symptoms such as skin growth, paralysis or disfigurement of the feet and hands, and blindness can happen.

 Leprosy can be treated with antibiotics, steroids, and. thalidomide which suppresses the immune system.
 Without treatment, leprosy can permanently damage nerves, skin, arms, legs, feet and eyes.

 A SOLUTION TO YOURARMADILLO PROBLEMS

-Take back control of your home by getting armadillo removal services from Precision Predator Removal and Wildlife Management, LLC.
+Take back control of your home by getting armadillo removal services from Precision Pest and Wildlife Removal.
 We’ll safely remove these odd-looking animals from your yard, so you no longer have to worry about these intruders.

 By hiring us, you can rest assured you are getting the best armadillo removal services.